 Storage Stream Library

-Storage Stream Library is a component for use in Win32 and Win64 (Windows XP/Vista/7/8/10), OSX, iOS, Android and Linux software.
+Storage Stream Library is a Delphi component for use in Win32 and Win64 (Windows XP/Vista/7/8/10), OSX, iOS, Android and Linux software and a COM class DLL for any developer environment that supports using of COM classes.

 Reads and writes a versatile meta-data/binary stream format, for storing settings, presets or any kind of textual and/or binary data.